 If the USCIS believes that your application has discrepancies that point to you being less than truthful, it may dismiss your application.
 It may also dismiss your application if they feel you have falsified information provided.

 Always maintain a consistent persona of who you are.
 Try to see it from the point of view of an immigration officer.
-They are trying to determine your eligibility and need to have a high degree of confidence in you to grant you an approval.
+They are trying to determine your eligibility and need to have a high degree of confidence in you to grant you approval.
 Seemingly small omissions can cost you your application.
 Be thorough and answer questions to the best of your ability with accuracy.

 It’s always a good idea to be honest, even if you aren’t sure of the answer to a question.
 Not knowing might result in a denial of citizenship for this petition, but being considered fraudulent can impact your attempts at citizenship down the line for years to come.

-did you obtain Your Green Card the right way?
+Did you obtain your Green Card the right way?

 This may seem like the odd one out.
 However, it is a very real possibility for some applicants.
 When the USCIS receives your application, it essentially kicks off a process whereby the previous 5 years of your life are subject to scrutiny.

 During this process, it may be discovered that there was a technical error in your original green card application.
-This is something that is usually resolvable.
+This is usually resolvable.
 However, in a scenario where the applicant had originally obtained a green card as a spouse of a US citizen, a subsequent divorce or separation could bring into question the genuineness of the initial grant of permanent residence.

 Your job as an applicant is to ensure you leave nothing to chance.
 Prepare a solid application to present.